computational-biology/metbp/README.md

 > BPNet used three types of basepair types.
 These are as follows
 >
 	BP - Normal base pair.
-	TP - Tartiary pair.
+	TP - Tertiary pair.
 	BF - Bifurcated pair indicating a single edge of the central base is paired to two bases simultaneously

 >([Follow our paper BPFIND,2006](https://doi.org/10.1080/07391102.2006.10507108))

 ## Basepair rule
->In MetBP, we follow the BPFIND algo for detection of base pairs.
+>In MetBP, we follow the BPFIND algorithm for detection of base pairs.
 So, to know the detail of the algorithm the user needs to follow the paper that describes BPFIND. ([BPFIND, 2006](https://doi.org/10.1080/07391102.2006.10507108))

 ## Command-line options